Spectral Condition-Number Estimation of Large Sparse Matrices: Introduction

 \section{Introduction}

-Estimating the smallest singular value $\sigma_{\min}$ of a matrix is difficult.
-Dense SVD algorithms can approximate $\sigma_{\min}$ well and their running time is predictable, but they are also slow.
-Furthermore, dense SVD algorithms require space that is proportional to $mn$ when the matrix is $m$-by-$n$, which is impractical for large sparse matrices.
+This paper discusses the problem of estimating the spectral condition number of a large and sparse matrix $A\in\mathbb{R}^{m\times n}$.
+Without loss of generality we assume that $m\geq n$ (we can estimate the condition number of $A^{T}$ if $n>m$).
+The main difficulty is in estimating the smallest singular value $\sigma_{\min}$ of $A$.
+Dense SVD algorithms can approximate $\sigma_{\min}$ well and their running time is predictable, but they are slow (their running time depends on the dimensions of the matrix, and not on the number of non-zeros entries in the matrix).
+More importantly, dense SVD algorithms require space that is proportional to $mn$ when the matrix is $m$-by-$n$, which is impractical for large sparse matrices.
+Likewise, if $A$ is square and a $LU$ factorization of $A$ can be computed then $\sigma_{\min}$ can be estimated efficiently from the factorization~\cite{GH15}, however for some large sparse matrices space requirements due to fill-in make this method impractical.